evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/PCbuild/readme.txt

     to be somewhere on your PATH.
 More recent versions of OpenSSL may need a later version of NASM.
 If OpenSSL's self tests don't pass, you should first try to update NASM and do a full rebuild of OpenSSL.
-If you use the PCbuild\get_externals.bat method for getting sources, it also downloads a version of NASM which the libeay/ssleay sub-projects use.
+If you use the Tools\buildbot\external(-amd64).bat method for getting sources, it also downloads a version of NASM which the ssl build script will add to PATH.

-    The libeay/ssleay sub-projects expect your OpenSSL sources to have already been configured and be ready to build.
-If you get your sources from svn.python.org as suggested in the "Getting External Sources" section below, the OpenSSL source will already be ready to go.
-If you want to build a different version, you will need to run

-       PCbuild\prepare_ssl.py path\to\openssl-source-dir

-    That script will prepare your OpenSSL sources in the same way that those available on svn.python.org have been prepared.
-Note that Perl must be installed and available on your PATH to configure OpenSSL.
-ActivePerl is recommended and is available from http://www.activestate.com/activeperl/

-    The libeay and ssleay sub-projects will build the modules of OpenSSL required by _ssl and _hashlib and may need to be manually updated when upgrading to a newer version of OpenSSL or when adding new functionality to _ssl or _hashlib.
-They will not clean up their output with the normal Clean target; CleanAll should be used instead.
+    If you like to use the official sources instead of the files from python.org's subversion repository, Perl is required to build the necessary makefiles and assembly files.
+ActivePerl is available from
+        http://www.activestate.com/activeperl/
+    The svn.python.org version contains pre-built makefiles and assembly files.

+    The build process makes sure that no patented algorithms are included.
+For now RC5, MDC2 and IDEA are excluded from the build.
+    You may have to manually remove $(OBJ_D)\i_*.obj from ms\nt.mak if using official sources; the svn.python.org-hosted version is already fixed.

+    The ssl.vcxproj sub-project simply invokes PCbuild/build_ssl.py,
+    which locates and builds OpenSSL.

+    build_ssl.py attempts to catch the most common errors (such as not being able to find OpenSSL sources, or not being able to find a Perl that works with OpenSSL) and give a reasonable error message.
+If you have a problem that doesn't seem to be handled correctly (e.g., you know you have ActivePerl but we can't find it), please take a peek at build_ssl.py and suggest patches.
+Note that build_ssl.py should be able to be run directly from the command-line.

+    The ssl sub-project does not have the ability to clean the OpenSSL build; if you need to rebuild, you'll have to clean it by hand.
 _sqlite3
-    Wraps SQLite 3.8.11.0, which is itself built by sqlite3.vcxproj
+    Wraps SQLite 3.8.3.1, which is itself built by sqlite3.vcxproj
     Homepage:
         http://www.sqlite.org/
 _tkinter
-    Wraps version 8.6.4 of the Tk windowing system.
+    Wraps version 8.6.1 of the Tk windowing system.
     Homepage:
         http://www.tcl.tk/

-    Tkinter's dependencies are built by the tcl.vcxproj and tk.vcxproj projects.
-The tix.vcxproj project also builds the Tix extended widget set for use with Tkinter.

-    Those three projects install their respective components in a directory alongside the source directories called "tcltk" on Win32 and "tcltk64" on x64.
-They also copy the Tcl and Tk DLLs into the current output directory, which should ensure that Tkinter is able to load Tcl/Tk without having to change your PATH.

-    The tcl, tk, and tix sub-projects do not clean their builds with the normal Clean target; if you need to rebuild, you should use the CleanAll target or manually delete their builds.
+    Unlike the other external libraries listed above, Tk must be built separately before the _tkinter module can be built.
+This means that a pre-built Tcl/Tk installation is expected in ..\externals\tcltk (tcltk64 for 64-bit) relative to this directory.
+See "Getting External Sources" below for the easiest method to ensure Tcl/Tk is built.

 Getting External Sources